How to Add a Member to an LLC? (All You Need to Know)

 If an LLC member objects, they can choose not to agree with the process and drop out of the business.

-After the business members agree to add the new member, you'll need to make sure that there is a consensus on how they will be added.
+After the members agree to add the new member, you'll need to make sure there is a consensus on how they will be added.

 If you have a single-member LLC, this means including the new business member in your Operating Agreement.
-If you have a multi-member business, you'll need to create an Operating Agreement that includes the new business member.
+If you have a multi-member business, you must create an Operating Agreement that includes the new business member.

-In order to add a new member to your LLC, you'll need to get approval from the state LLC authority.
+The next step after adding a new member will be to get approval from the state LLC authority.

 This is usually done by filing a form called an "Application for Consent to Add Member."
-The form will ask for information about the new member, and it will also require the signatures of all of the current members.
+The form will ask for the LLC member information, and it will also require the signatures of all current members.

 Be sure to follow any specific filing requirements, and be aware that this process can take a few business days.

-If you need to add a member quickly, it's best to contact the state LLC authority and ask about their approval process before adding them to your business.
+If you need to add new members quickly, it's best to contact the state LLC authority and ask about their approval process before adding them to your business.

-After you've gotten the approval of the state LLC authority, you'll need to send a copy of the amendment to the Secretary of State.
-This can be done by mail or online, and you'll need to include all of the information about the new member.
+This can be done by mail or online, and you'll need to include all the information about the new member.

 Be aware that there may be a filing fee associated with this process, so be sure to get an estimate before sending in your filing.

-If you want to change your business management structure from manager-managed LLC to a member-managed LLC and vice versa, you will also need to amend articles of organization to match the new ownership structure.
+Suppose you want to change your business management structure from a manager-managed LLC to a member-managed LLC and vice versa.
+In that case, you will also need to amend articles of organization to match the new ownership structure.

 Each state will have its own tax forms and filing requirements.
-Be sure to get help from a tax professional if necessary, and make sure that you follow all of the rules and regulations set out by federal and state authorities.
+Be sure to get help from a tax professional to deal with business filings, and ensure that you follow all of the rules and regulations set out by federal and state authorities.

-Also, file the Entity Classification Election Form with the IRS, if needed.
+Also, file the Entity Classification Election Form with the Internal Revenue Service (IRS).

-Some states have a specific process for adding a member, while others allow you to simply add the individual to your Operating Agreement.
-Be sure to follow the specific rules and regulations set out by your state LLC authority.
+Some states have a specific process for adding a member, while others allow you to add the individual to your Operating Agreement simply.
+Be sure to follow the specific rules and regulations your state LLC authority sets.

 Is a Married Couple a Single-Member LLC?

-No. A single-member LLC is a limited liability company with only one owner, and the entity's tax classification is disregarded for income tax purposes.
+A married couple is not a single-member LLC.
+This is a limited liability company with only one owner, and the entity's tax classification is disregarded for income tax purposes.